 The ability to retain engineering talent can make or break a company.
 This is why the competition for 10x engineers is so fierce.

 To combat this cutthroat engineering market, you need to learn what the best of the best do.
 I’m going to go over 11 surefire ways to retain engineering talent.
-These are tips I’ve collected from the smartest engineers I personally know.
+These are tips I’ve collected from the smartest engineers I know.
 Engineers who work at Apple, SpaceX, Netflix, Bechtel, and so on.

 #1 Offer competitive compensation packages

 Let’s discuss money right off the bat.
-Because money is a HUGE piece and the most talked about part of retaining engineering talent.
+Because money is a huge piece and the most talked about part of retaining engineering talent.
 Plus, if your pay is low, all the other markers I’ll discuss will be worthless.
 You won’t be able to retain any engineering talent.

-So first and foremost, you need to pay a market competitive salary.
+So first and foremost, pay a market competitive salary.
 Then, increase the pay of engineers who level up their skills.
 On the same note, annual raises are important.
 And I’m not talking about a measly 2% raise every 2 or so years.
 Especially, with inflation raging through the U.S. economy.

 To point out, some companies swap high salaries with other financial vehicles.
 For example, stock-based pay, bonuses, and awesome health benefits.
 So salaries don’t always tell the entire story.
 But the entire compensation package will.

 In the end, engineers need a salary to cover their cost of living.
 And the irony is, talent keeps the pockets of owners padded.
-Robert Bosch, Founder of Robert Bosch GmbH, said,
+Robert Bosch, Founder of Robert Bosch GmbH, famously said,

 “I don’t pay good wages because I have a lot of money; I have a lot of money because I pay good wages.”